juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 W10 license allows to downgrade to W8.1 and W7.
 W8.1 license allows to downgrade to W7, and Vista.
 W7 license allows to downgrade to Vista, and XP.

+P.D.
+HP Stream 7 Tablet requires a microUSB OTG cable... i recomend Dell XGJT2, that has 2 female Usb, micro and standard. a 2A microUSB charger with FAT cable... cheap small thin cables will fail in 1 month.
+Charge will become slower.
+a Powered USB 2.0 Hub, Belkin brand with No led, and swtiches is recommended. there are more advanced OTG docks with HDMI output, but more $$.

+this is the cheapest computer you can buy, and will work well for most office type of works, No 3d gaming.